Goingqs/TensorRT-SSD/README.md

 If you just provide scale params, it won't work!

 ## about TensorRT Eltwise layer
-Scale layer has been supported officially too, but you can only provide two blobs as input!!!
+Eltwise layer has been supported officially too, but you can only provide two blobs as input!!!